 For almost 10 years, the Bucky 40 Blinks Travel Mask has been my dad’s go-to for its comfort and durability.
 Now, to be honest, my personal favorite is the MZOO Sleep Eye Mask, but I don’t have quite as many miles to back me up.
 So if you're shopping for your own father, you may want to go with the expert's opinion on this one.

 Although not terribly common, one of the unfortunate realities of travel is hotel carbon monoxide leaks.
-And while it may be a "dad" thing for my father to make sure he has a carbon monoxide detector on the road, he's not wrong — it might just save your life when your lodging of choice can’t.
+And while it may be a "dad" thing for my father to make sure he never checks into a hotel without a portable carbon monoxide detector, he's not wrong — if a hotel's safety measures fail, having your own detector could make all the difference.

 But even with its advanced charging abilities, the sleek and flat design of this charger, along with its detachable cable, makes it easy to travel with.